neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

    ## What is 'LSD_Creation.R'?

-'LSD_Creation' is an R code that processes the collection of texts and create the list of words from the collection.
+**LSD_Creation** is an R code that processes the collection of texts and create the list of words from the collection.
 This script provides a detailed explanation of the code and includes information on the pre-processing steps were performed, and output files were created.

 The code is written for building LSD from LSC to be used by Neslihan Suzen for her PhD project, and it can be used for other corpuses for a wide verity of applications that includes pre-processing the collection of texts, creating DTM and producing a list of words from the collection of texts.
 The code can be also used to reproduce LSD.